 Operating supplies pertain to inventory items used in providing services such as printing, cleaning and office and guest supplies.

 Construction-related materials are excess materials and supplies from Villa Development Project.
-These are held for use in other construction of villa or future repair/renovation of villas.
+These are held for use in other construction of villa.